graphql/graphql.github.io/site/learn/Introduction.md

 }
 ```

-Once a GraphQL service is running (typically at a URL on a web service), it can send GraphQL queries to validate and execute.
+Once a GraphQL service is running (typically at a URL on a web service), it can receive GraphQL queries to validate and execute.
 A received query is first checked to ensure it only refers to the types and fields defined, then runs the provided functions to produce a result.

 For example the query: